-In 2016 the Joint United Nations Programme on HIV/AIDS estimated that Australia has 20,500 sex workers across the country.
+In 2016, the Joint United Nations Programme on HIV/AIDS estimated that Australia has 20,500 sex workers across the country.
 A common question is whether prostitution is legal in Australia.
 There is not one simple answer to this question.
 Each state and territory has their own laws regarding sex work.

 New South Wales decriminalised prostitution in 1979.

 Brothels are legal in NSW under the Summary Offences Act 1988.

 Although prostitution has been decriminalised in NSW, some activities associated with sex work are illegal.
 Examples of these are:

 - Unless you own or manage a brothel, living on the earnings of a sex worker is illegal.

 - You are not allowed to cause or induce sex work.

 - Using a premise advertised as being a massage parlor or sauna as a brothel.